NORDIC STOCKS-Factors to watch on Friday

 ** For Nordic top news items, double click on

-** For the latest news on Nordic stock price moves double click on.
+** For the latest news on Nordic stock price moves double click on (Reporting by Copenhagen newsroom)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)